 Darren's background is in the area of ethnomethodology (EM), Conversation Analysis (CA), and technology design.
 His PhD, at Loughborough University, was an Ethnomethodological analysis of 'newsgroup' interaction, that used the analysis to reflect back on the conceptual foundations of EM and CA.

 Darren's research combines Science and Technology Studies (STS), Conversation Analysis (CA) and Performance Studies.
-He works across the departments of Sociology, Environment, Psychology, Computer Science, Electronics, Theatre Film and Television, and Music.
+He works across the departments of Sociology, Environment, Psychology, Computer Science, Electronics, Theatre, Film,Television and Interactive Media, and Music.
 His interests include mundane interaction with technologies in broad social contexts, as well as the study of digital technologies in everyday life that incorporates people’s perceptions, embodied experiences, and social expectations.
 His primary concerns are with the creative engagement with and through technology.

 Darren is currently researching in the following areas:

 The study of embodied interaction in musical masterclasses

 He has a history of working in the following areas:

 An area interested in promoting the design of everyday technology devices that are attractive and can be used by older people.
 This included an extended literature review for the Inclusive Digital Economy Network, and EPSRC funded network convened by Professor Alan Newell at Dundee University.

 The BLISS project, funded by the ESRC, studied the installation of a bus priority and passenger information system in York, and combined Human Computer Interaction and Science and Technology Studies to form an analysis of the sociotechnical character of the system.

 As a member of CUHTec, he carried out work that included studying the use of telephone conferencing systems by charitable organisations to support socially isolated individuals.
 Darren is especially interested in the development of common place technologies such as the telephone to support isolated elderly individuals.